CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### Tools

 Aside from standard tools for working and shaping metal, steel requires not only high heat, but carefully controlled heat, maintained for hours in some cases.
 This partially accounts for the long craft times of steel items.
 Gas or electric forges are ideal for a survivor.

+A large amount of water is used to rapidly quench hot steel.
+IRL this could also be done with smaller quantities of steel but that requires refreshing with cold water.

+Because it has come up in discussion before: oils are also used for quenching, but this is done deliberately for a slightly different result of a softer steel.

 ### Resources